Sebastian-/Design-Patterns/README.md

     * Decorators mask the concrete type of their core object.
 This means decoration will break any code relying on the concrete type of an object.
     * Instantiating components with lots of decorators can quickly get out of hand.

+### Factory Pattern

+* There are two common variations on the factory pattern: the factory method pattern, and the abstract factory pattern.
+    * The differences between them boil down to which parts of a system need to remain flexible....(TODO: come back to this)

+* Factory Method Pattern
+    * Definition - The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+This allows a class to defer instantiation to subclasses.
+    * By using this pattern, a class can define methods which make use of the objects a factory method will produce, without being tied to a single, concrete implementation of those objects.
+Subclasses will implement the factory method to produce relevant objects.

 ## Sources